 Grange Farm takes pride in our caring and supportive ethos.
 We have a pastoral team who ensure children’s overall well-being is supported.
 We have various support strategies for any children who are experiencing a specific difficulty affecting their emotional and social well-being such as:

-The SENCO, parent support workers and senior behaviour support advisor take active roles in attending and leading multi-agency meetings as well as liaising with relevant professionals to support a child and family.
+The SENDCO, parent support workers and senior behaviour support advisor take active roles in attending and leading multi-agency meetings as well as liaising with relevant professionals to support a child and family.

 All our members of staff are trained in Child Protection and we have three staff who are specifically designated to ensure the safeguarding of all children; all staff training is regularly updated.